ahelten/dotvim/TOOLS.md

 5. GDB
    * List functions:

          info functions <regex>

    * Handle/block a signal:

          handle <signal> nostop
          handle SIGKILL nostop
          handle SIGKILL         # Display settings for SIGKILL handle all             # Display settings for all signals

+   * To apply a thread-level command to all threads: thread apply all <command>
+          -- For example:
+         thread apply all bt

 6. Running a test/script/application repeatedly until an error occurs: